absolution747/Bosch_BDD100k/README.md

    - In-depth analysis and insights

 ### Generate subset of the Dataset
 For proof of training we create a training subset of the dataset to have a more time realistic training.
-Here we create a mini dataset of 1000 images
+Here we create a mini dataset of 1000 images.
+If we are to train on a T4 GPU we could increase the training sample size to 10000 images along with 2000 images for the validation set.
 ```bash
    python3 data_analysis/generate_subset.py
    ```